Words and images by Greg Mansfield

 Website: visitwales.com/attraction/historic-site/tintern-abbey-cadw-527989

-The Wye Valley harbours a medieval treasure that draws visitors worldwide – the majestic ruins of Tintern Abbey.
-Nestled among charming Welsh cottages and scenic riverside paths, these ancient walls tell tales of devotion, tragedy, and supernatural encounters.
+The Wye Valley is home a medieval masterpiece that draws visitors from all over the world – the majestic ruins of Tintern Abbey.
+Located alongside charming Welsh cottages and scenic riverside paths, these ancient walls tell tales of devotion, tragedy, and supernatural encounters.

 Fate struck harshly in the mid-1300s when the Black Death ravaged the abbey’s population.
 The few surviving monks struggled to maintain their vast estate.
 Then came the final blow – Henry VIII’s Dissolution of the Monasteries in 1536 forced the remaining brothers to abandon their beloved home.